BenchR267/blog/content/post/6-POP_Network_3.md

 }
 ```

-Using `Any` here totally **leverages Swifts strong type system** but it is necessary because JSON objects can be arrays or dictionaries in Swift.
-It would be possible to create an **empty protocol** just for forcing the range of types that are usable but that would not bring any more security to the code and would instead **decrease readability**.
+Using `Any` here totally leverages Swifts strong type system but it is necessary because JSON objects can be arrays or dictionaries in Swift.
+It would be possible to create an empty protocol just for forcing the range of types that are usable but that would not bring any more security to the code and would instead decrease readability.

-Speaking of Arrays, it would be **great** to have the possibility to write something like:
+Speaking of Arrays, it would be great to have the possibility to write something like:

 ```swift
 extension Array: JSONObject where Element: JSONObject { ... }